ENCCS/intermediate-mpi/content/derived-datatypes.rst

          MPI offers the function ``MPI_Pack_size`` for this purpose.
 Look up its documentation and modify the source code such that the buffer is sized more appropriately.
+         What could be problematic with the pack/unpack approach?

          Download a :download:`working solution <code/pokemon-pack-unpack-size-solution.c>`